Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

 \section{Methodology}

-In this section, we first give the overview of EPCA-Net, which integrates the Res-EPCA modules to improve the PM detection results.
-Subsequently, we introduce the proposed EPCA.
+In this section, we first give the overview of EPCA-Net, which is built on a sequence of Res-EPCA modules for PM recognition.
+Subsequently, we introduce the proposed EPCA in detail.
 Finally, the pretraining-and-finetuning paradigm is presented.